processone/docs.ejabberd.im/content/developer/ejabberd-api/oauth.md

     oauth_expire: 3600
     oauth_access: all

 In the previous example, tokens expire after an hour.
-All commands in categorie `user` are exposed.
+All commands in category `user` are exposed.
 All users can create tokens, and admin access is granted to users that can pass the `configure` access rule defined in the config file.